-If you're looking for other pumpkin recipes, check out this Sourdough Discard Pumpkin Bread and these Sourdough Pumpkin Cinnamon Rolls.
+If you're looking for other pumpkin recipes, check out this Sourdough Discard Pumpkin Bread, these Sourdough Pumpkin Cinnamon Rolls, and these Sourdough Discard Pumpkin Muffins.

 And if you're looking for other sourdough discard recipes, check out this Sourdough Discard Garlic Pull Apart Bread and these Sourdough Discard Pretzels.